How to Stick to New Year’s Resolutions: Hit Your Goals in 2022 By Building Sustainable Habits

 The need for the Cue to incite habitual behaviour provides an excellent opportunity in hacking your brain to become better at habits.
 Find a strong cue for your desired behaviour and make sure it can’t be missed.
 If you want to work out before work, hang your gym clothes on your bedroom door the night before; you can’t escape your room without having to take them off the handle and be reminded of your behaviour.
 Even more extreme, wear your workout clothes to sleep so you’re ready to go as soon as you wake up.

-Step two: Make it attractive.
+Step 2: Make it attractive.

 If you really, really hate doing something but you push yourself to do it anyway; you might stick with it for a few days.
 Maybe you will last a month if you’re really motivated; but longer term, it’s not sustainable.
 So the key here is to make it attractive.
 If you actually want to do something it requires much less mental effort, right?
 As Clear points out, a simple tool is to bundle your desired behaviour that you don’t like with something you do like.
 Sounds simple, but it can be extremely effective.
 If you want to start reading more often but find it difficult, pair it with something you like by reading a chapter while getting your favourite coffee from the local café.
 If you want to go for a walk every day, pair it with listening to your favourite podcast.
 By making it more attractive, you can help boost your brain’s natural craving system.